awsdocs/amazon-ec2-user-guide-windows/doc_source/working-with-elastic-graphics.md

 --elastic-gpu-specification Type=eg1.medium
 ```

 For the `--security-group-ids` parameter, you must include a security group that has the required inbound and outbound rules\.
-For more information, see [Configuring Your Security Groups](#elastic-graphics-security)\.
+For more information, see [Configuring your security groups](#elastic-graphics-security)\.

 **To associate an Elastic Graphics accelerator during instance launch \(Tools for Windows PowerShell\)**
 Use the [New\-EC2Instance](https://docs.aws.amazon.com/powershell/latest/reference/items/New-EC2Instance.html) Tools for Windows PowerShell command\.

-## Installing the Required Software for Elastic Graphics<a name="elastic-graphics-install-libraries"></a>
+## Installing the required software for Elastic Graphics<a name="elastic-graphics-install-libraries"></a>

 If you launched your instance using a current AWS Windows AMI, the required software is installed automatically during the first boot\.
 If you launched your instance using Windows AMIs that do not automatically install the required software, you must install the required software on the instance manually\.